northstarlaw/website/README.md

 ## To release

-A release is made when a release is created from `master` branch.
-Once all code set to release is in the `master` branch, create a release with the title being the version of number.
+A release is made when a tag is created from `master` branch.
+Once all code set to be released is in the `master` branch, create a tag with the version number.

 Once created, a deployment will begin via a githook made to the server.
 You may need to purge Cloudflare to see changes.